inkVerb/Guru/change-swap.md

 Copy that long UUID number for swap from the terminal (Ctrl+Shift+C for terminal) and use that to replace the UUID swap number in `/etc/fstab`.

-Save, close, relogin.
+Save & close.

-All is good and right in the world.
+All is good and right in the world at next boot.